Michaela-Ivanova/Model_Complexity_Backdoor_Attacks/README.md

 # Investigating Model Complexity as a Defense against Backdoor Attacks

+Thie repository contains several Jupiter Notebooks, corresponding to different experiments.
+In order to run the code, navigate to the desired notebook and run the cells one by one.
+Run the requirements first (always the top cell).

 1. Link to the weights and metrics of the Clean trained models is available [here](https://drive.google.com/drive/folders/1I7D0RBcsy6B1z-wR2rKe1KSFaLpU-MrP?usp=drive_link)
 2. Link to the weights and metrics of the Poisoned models is available [here](https://drive.google.com/drive/folders/1a_sfHichqHrZBDZ112Iz8SdNnDrlwdVd?usp=sharing)
 3. Link to the weights and metrics of the trained Exit heads with and without attacks is available [here](https://drive.google.com/drive/folders/1qEMfNQx5tDaeJC0BUzshNydk0K1vZlh0?usp=drive_link)